J-Palomino/trifecta/Readme.md

 ## 🧩 Core Components

-### 1. TreeTee VNC Monitoring Tool and Agent Deployer
+### 1. DaisyChain VNC Monitoring Tool and Agent Deployer
 The central monitoring platform that allows you to:
 - Deploy and manage AI agents
 - Monitor agent activities in real-time